 The online workshop on 28 November 2022 dealt with three political approaches to promote plant-based diets in Germany.
 Around 30 experts discussed the three approaches in the five-hour workshop: The institutionalisation through a federal programme and a foundation, urban and spatial planning, and vocational education and training.

 Pesticide reduction, which is urgently needed, is already anchored as a goal in the German coalition agreement between SPD, Bündnis 90/Die Grünen and FDP and also in the EU Commission's Farm to Fork Strategy.
 However, in order to motivate farmers to use non-chemical alternatives, some adjustments are still necessary.
-A financial compensation is an important part of this.
-We cordially invite you to the launch of the BUND study "Alternatives to chemical-synthetic pesticides in agriculture" and appreciate your interest.
+Financial compensation is an important part of this.
+We cordially invited you to the launch of the BUND study "Alternatives to chemical-synthetic pesticides in agriculture" and appreciated your interest.

 On 21 November 2022, Ecologic Institute kick-started a new webinar series for young people in Europe.
 Participants entered the dialogue with the webinar hosts Ewa Iwaszuk and Aaron Best from Ecologic Institute and their expert guests Adam Wallin from We Don’t Have Time and Stefan De Keersmaecker, Coordinating Spokesperson for the European Green Deal from the European Commission to discuss what the European Green Deal means for young people in Europe.